-Our country can only reach its economic potential through strong alignment between employer needs and a skilled workforce.
+Our country can reach its full economic potential only by aligning its workforce's skills with its employers' needs.
 Despite an improving economy and numerous programs, significant labor market challenges persist for both workers and employers.

-Businesses, government, non-profit, and philanthropic organizations have an opportunity to partner and rethink policy and investments, attract new resources, and improve economic mobility for workers.
-In addition to surfacing new funding sources, partners can come together to leverage existing investments towards even greater impact.
+Working together affords businesses, government agencies, nonprofits, and philanthropic organizations a more efficient way to rethink policy and investments, attract new resources, and improve economic mobility for workers.
+In addition to revealing new funding sources, partnering can leverage existing investments for even greater impact.